What makes a language easy to deep-learn? Deep neural networks and humans similarly benefit from compositional structure: Methods

-\paragraph{Guessing Block} In the guessing block, we use the same loss function as in the exposure block.
-The contrastive loss term $\Ls_\mathrm{con}$ mirrors the task in which human participants had to select the correct scene against the distractors given a label.
-The generative loss term $\Ls_\mathrm{gen}$ is used so that the model does not "forget" how to generate~\cite{robins_catastrophic_1995}.
-Again, we use the same factor $\alpha_\mathrm{con} = 0.1$ to weight the loss terms.
+In the guessing block, we use the same loss function as in the exposure block.
+The contrastive loss term $\mathcal{L}_\mathrm{con}$ mirrors the task in which human participants had to select the correct scene against the distractors given a label.
+The generative loss term $\mathcal{L}_\mathrm{gen}$ is used so that the model does not ``forget'' how to generate~\cite{catforget}.
+Notably, the guessing task itself could be also carried out by having the models generate a descriptive label for each scene and then select the closest one to the given label in terms of edit distance.
+However, we opted for optimizing shared parameters through a contrastive loss to ensure that the guessing task would also have an effect on the production task (and vice-versa).

-In more detail, the latent representation $\vz = \inputToHidden (\vx)$ of the scene $\vx$ should be closest to the latent representation $\vz^\prime = \LSTMread (\vm)$ of the corresponding label $\vm$.
+In more detail, the latent representation $\bm{z} = \textsc{Encoder}(\bm{x})$ of the scene $\bm{x}$ should be closest to the latent representation $\bm{z}^\prime = \textsc{Reader}(\bm{m})$ of the corresponding label $\bm{m}$.
 The difference from exposure training is that in the guessing block, we use the identical distractors used in experiments with humans, whereas, in the exposure block, we use the other scenes from the same batch.
+The trajectory of guessing accuracy during training is shown in Fig. 12 in the SI.

-\paragraph{Production Block} In the production block, a scene was presented to human participants, who had to produce a label.
-We again use the same generative loss as in the previous block, $\Ls_\mathrm{gen}$, to model the production block.
+In the production block, a scene was presented to human participants, who had to produce a label.
+We again use the same generative loss as in the previous block, $\mathcal{L}_\mathrm{gen}$, to model the production block.
 In the production block, however, we omit the contrastive loss term and train only on generation.
-Thus, the loss function is $\Ls = \Ls_\mathrm{gen}$.
+Thus, the loss function for the production block is $\mathcal{L} = \mathcal{L}_\mathrm{gen}$.